 Ilhan Omar says Trump attacks on Somali immigrants 'deflect attention' from scrutiny

 President Trump continued verbal attacks on Minnesota's Somali community on Wednesday.
-During a tirade, Trump — while discussing alleged fraud in Minnesota's social services systems — called immigrants from Somalia "garbage" and said "they've destroyed our country."
+During a tirade while discussing alleged fraud in Minnesota's social services systems, Trump called immigrants from Somalia "garbage" and said "they've destroyed our country."
 He also talked about deporting Rep. Ilhan Omar, a Minnesota Democrat who represents the largest Somali American population in the U.S.

 Omar, who immigrated to the U.S. at age 12 and is now a U.S. citizen, joined Morning Edition to discuss the president's remarks.
 She called Trump's rant "vile" and said it was no surprise because he has "trafficked in racism, in xenophobia, in bigotry, in Islamophobia for as long as he has held office."